jlf599/JetstreamAPITutorial/PEARC18.md

 openstack floating ip create public
 ```

 …then add that IP address to your running instance.
+Substitute the actual IP number you just got for the *<your.ip.number.here>*

 ```
 openstack server add floating ip ${OS_USERNAME}-headnode <your.ip.number.here>
 ```

 Is the instance reachable?
+Substitute the actual IP number you just got for the *<your.ip.number.here>*

 ```
 ping <your.ip.number.here>